pramsey/crunchyblog/overture1/overture.md

 ### Converting from Overture Segments to pgRouting Edges

-The trickiest part of preparing the Overture segments for pgRouting is the model transformation between "segments" and "edges".
+The most challenging aspect of preparing the Overture segments for pgRouting is the model transformation between "segments" and "edges".

 The pgRouting graph is a simple structure of vertices and edges.
 Vertices are points and edges are defined as joining two vertics, so any edge can be characterized by stating its "source" and "target" vertex.